CankayaUniversity/ceng-407-408-2023-2024-Insightio/InsightioTracker/README.md

 1. The following build is tested on a Windows 11 machine and is designed to work on Windows 10 and 11 machines alone.

 2. Python 3.11 (tested on Python 3.11.7) is needed to build the project.
-You can download the tested version of from [here](https://www.python.org/downloads/release/python-3117/).
+You can download the tested version of Python from [here](https://www.python.org/downloads/release/python-3117/).
 You can use versions 3.11 and above to run the script but 3.11 is necessary for building.

 ### Build Instructions